CARB Fiscal Year 2022-2023 Research Project Solicitation

 List of Projects with Pre-Proposal Solicitation

-Below is a list of the individual projects in active solicitation with a paragraph description and a link to the individual project page where prospective researchers can find a detailed description of the project, or Scope of Work, and the Scoring Criteria, which is the basis upon which CARB staff will rank pre-proposals.
+Below is a list of the individual projects in active solicitation with a link to the paragraph description on the Empower Innovation site (provided soon) and a link to the individual project page where prospective researchers can find a detailed description of the project, or Scope of Work, and the Scoring Criteria, which is the basis upon which CARB staff will rank pre-proposals.

 Currently Active